PUBLICATION

 Resources: CISA Secure by Design Pledge (Default Passwords), SSDF PW.9.1, CISA Default Passwords Secure by Design Alert.

-The release of a product used in service of critical infrastructure or NCFs that, at time of release, includes a component that contains an exploitable vulnerability present on CISA’s Known Exploited Vulnerabilities (KEV) Catalog is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
-Additionally, if a new KEV affecting the product is published in CISA’s catalog, failure to issue a patch at no cost to its users in a timely manner if the KEV is exploitable in the product or failure to publicly document the presence of the vulnerability if the KEV is not exploitable in the product, is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+5) The release of a product used in service of critical infrastructure or NCFs that, at time of release, includes a component that contains an exploitable vulnerability present on CISA’s Known Exploited Vulnerabilities (KEV) Catalog is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+[1] Additionally, if a new KEV affecting the product is published in CISA’s KEV catalog, and the KEV is exploitable in the product, software manufacturers should issue a patch at no cost to its users in a timely manner to address the KEV.
+If the KEV is not exploitable in the product, software manufacturers should publicly document the presence of the vulnerability.
+Failure to take such actions is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.

 Recommended action: Software manufacturers should patch all known exploited vulnerabilities within software components prior to release.
-In the case of the publication of a new KEV on CISA’s catalog, the manufacturer should issue a patch at no cost to its users in a timely manner (under no circumstances longer than 30 days) and clearly warn users of the associated risks of not installing the patch.
+In the case of the publication of a new KEV on CISA’s catalog, the manufacturer should issue a patch at no cost to its users in a timely manner (no longer than 30 days from the date of which a patch for the component containing the KEV is made available) and clearly warn users of the associated risks of not installing the patch.

-If the manufacturer deems that a KEV cannot be exploited in its product (because, for instance, the KEV is only exploitable via a function that is never called), the manufacturer should publicly publish written documentation acknowledging the KEV and explaining how it is not exploitable in their product.[2]
+If the manufacturer deems a KEV cannot be exploited in its product (for instance, the KEV is only exploitable via a function that is never called), the manufacturer should publicly publish written documentation acknowledging the KEV and explaining how it is not exploitable in their product.
+[2]

 Resources: CISA Secure by Design Pledge (Security Patches), SSDF PW.4.4, Binding Operational Directive 22-01.

-The release of a product used in service of critical infrastructure or NCFs that, at time of release, includes open source software components that have known exploitable vulnerabilities is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.[3]
-Additionally, if exploitable vulnerabilities are subsequently disclosed in the included open source components, failure to issue a patch or other mitigation at no cost to the product’s users in a timely manner is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+6) The release of a product used in service of critical infrastructure or NCFs that, at time of release, includes open source software components that have critical vulnerabilities is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+[3] Additionally, if exploitable vulnerabilities are subsequently disclosed in the included open source components, failure to issue a patch or other mitigation at no cost to the product’s users in a timely manner is dangerous and significantly elevates risk.

 Recommended action: Software manufacturers should responsibly consume and sustainably contribute to the open source software that they depend on.
 This includes making a reasonable effort to evaluate and secure their open source software dependencies by taking the following actions: [4]

-- Maintaining a software bill of materials (SBOM) describing all first- and third-party software dependencies, both open source and proprietary, and being able to provide this to customers.
+• Maintaining a software bill of materials (SBOM) in an industry-standard, machine-readable format describing all first- and third-party software dependencies, both open source and proprietary, and providing this to customers.

 Security Features

-For products used in service of critical infrastructure or NCFs that authenticate users not supporting multi-factor authentication (MFA) in the baseline version of the product is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+9) For use in service of critical infrastructure or national critical functions, Information technology (IT) products that do not support multi-factor authentication (MFA), including phishing-resistant MFA, in the baseline version of the product are dangerous and significantly elevate risk to national security, national economic security, and national public health and safety.

-Additionally, products that do not enable MFA by default for administrator accounts after January 1, 2026 are dangerous and significantly elevate risk to national security, national economic security, and national public health and safety.
-This does not apply to products that have an announced end-of-support date that is prior to January 1, 2028.
+Additionally, IT products that do not enable MFA by default for administrator accounts are dangerous and significantly elevate risk to national security, national economic security, and national public health and safety.
+This does not apply to products that have an announced end-of-support date that is prior to Jan.
+1, 2028.

-Recommend action: Software manufacturers should either support MFA natively in the product (if the product itself handles authentication) or support in the baseline version of the product the use of an external identity provider, such as via single sign on.
-Require MFA for administrators.
+Recommended action: For all products besides excepted OT products listed above, software manufacturers should either support MFA, including phishing-resistant MFA, natively in the product (if the product itself handles authentication) or support the use of an external identity provider in the baseline version of the product, such as via standards-based single sign on.
+Software manufacturers should require MFA for administrators and allow administrators to require MFA for users in their organization, if applicable.

 Resources: CISA Secure by Design Pledge (Multi-Factor Authentication), SSDF PW.9.

-For products used in service of critical infrastructure or NCFs, it is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety to not provide customers with artifacts and capabilities in the baseline version of the product sufficient to gather evidence of common forms of intrusions affecting the product, which at minimum includes:
+10) It is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety for products used in service of critical infrastructure or NCFs to not provide customers with current and historical artifacts and capabilities in the product baseline version sufficient to gather evidence of intrusion types that commonly affect the specific product or the class of products to which the product belongs, which at minimum includes:

 Recommended action:

-- As part of the baseline version of a product, software manufacturers should make logs available in an industry-standard format related to, at minimum, the above listed areas.
+• As part of the baseline version of a product, software manufacturers should make logs available to customers in an industry-standard, machine-readable format related to, at minimum, the above listed areas.

-- For cloud service providers and SaaS products, software manufacturers should retain logs for a set timeframe (at least 6 months) at no additional charge.
+• For cloud service providers and SaaS products, software manufacturers should retain such logs for a set timeframe (at least 6 months) at no additional charge and make those logs available to customers.

 Resources: CISA Secure by Design Pledge (Evidence of Intrusions).